vnoelifant/Custom_SSI_Sensors/vnm_ssi_tasks.md

     * **Demonstrated physiological sensors at the multimodal workshop.
 Fun time!**

   * ### **Next Steps**:
-    * Experiment with transformers and Machine Learning Tasks in SSI
+    * Experiment with transformers and Machine Learning Tasks in SSI (using physiological sensors I created)
     * Utilize sensors I created to work on emotion recognition, maybe integrate smiles and facial landmarks.